arbor-sim/arbor/doc/morphology.rst

 to each sample in a list of samples that represent the radius of the cell morphology at a set of locations.
 In a sample tree with *n* samples, each sample has a unique id in the range ``[0, 1, ..., n-1]``.
-The following labels can be applied to samples
+The following terms are used to label samples in a sample tree:

 * *root*: The first sample in the sample tree, with index 0.
 * *parent*: Each sample has one parent.